Undergraduate

 Summer Music Academy

 An exciting week-long music experience designed for musicians ages 10 and up, where all styles, skill levels, and backgrounds are welcome.
 Whether you are starting out, hoping to get a head start on the skills you will need for the upcoming school year, or looking for more performance opportunities, we have a program for you!
-Registration and more information will be available in March 2026.
+Registration and more information will be available in early April 2026.

 PCMS 0060 Maritime Security Series